OCA/odoo-community.org/member/member_list.md

 ## Members

-## Participant
+## Participants

-Participant list can be found on Launchpad [here](https://launchpad.net/~openerp-community-association/+members) and represents all people subscribed to the Odoo community team.
+Participants list can be found on Launchpad [here](https://launchpad.net/~openerp-community-association/+members) and represents anyone subscribed to the Odoo community team.